-Where site constraints limit infiltration, and field permeability testing has confirmed the limits of the infiltration rate, an alternative approach may be allowed after all other design and onsite retention options are maximized.
+Where site constraints limit infiltration and soil testing has confirmed the limits of the infiltration rate, an alternative approach may be allowed after all other onsite design and retention options are maximized.
 A flowchart detailing the alternative approach method is displayed in Part 1 section I.B.
 A Stormwater Worksheet (Appendix 1) signed by the Design Engineer must be submitted for approval before the alternative approach can be used.
 Site constraints that limit the use of infiltration may include: